Neurophysiology of Ankle Instability

 - Primary Outcome Measures

-Inversion-eversion force control Baseline and post-rehabilitation (six weeks total) Test to determine force control accuracy at 50% maximal contraction for eversion and inversion.
-Outcome measure is non-linear analysis Lyapunov exponent (LyE) which measures to the quality, or the natural, inherent fluctuations in movement.
+Inversion-eversion Force Control Baseline and post-rehabilitation (six weeks total) The force control accuracy at 50% maximal contraction for eversion and inversion will be determined.
+This is analyzed by a non-linear analysis Lyapunov exponent (LyE) which measures the quality or the natural, inherent fluctuations in movement.
 Greater values indicate reduced neuromuscular control.

 - Secondary Outcome Measures

-Cumberland Ankle Instability Tool (CAIT) Baseline and post-rehabilitation (six weeks total) Cumberland Ankle Instability Tool, scored out of 30, min=0, maximum=30, higher scores are a better outcome.
+Name Time Method Cumberland Ankle Instability Tool Baseline and post-rehabilitation (six weeks total) Cumberland Ankle Instability Tool (CAIT), a 9-item scale, will be used to measure the severity of functional ankle instability.
+It is scored from 0 to 30.
+Higher scores indicate a better outcome.

-Foot and Ankle Ability Measure Activities of Daily Living (FAAM-ADL) Scale Baseline and post-rehabilitation (six weeks total) Foot and Ankle Ability Measure Activities of Daily Living Scale; scored as a percentage min=0%, maximum=100%, higher scores are a better outcome.
+Foot and Ankle Ability Measure Activities of Daily Living (FAAM-ADL) Scale Baseline and post-rehabilitation (six weeks total) The Foot and Ankle Ability Measure Activities of Daily Living Scale will be used to assess physical function in activities of daily living (ADL) for individuals with foot and ankle impairments.
+It is a patient-reported outcome instrument that is scored as a percentage from 0% to 100%.
+Higher scores indicate a better outcome.

 Trial Locations